KurtE/ILI9341_t3n/README.md

 	http://pjrc.com/store/display_ili9341.html
 	http://pjrc.com/store/display_ili9341_touch.html

-Note: this library like the ILI9341_t3 library which it is derived from no longer  require any of the Adafruit libraries, such as their Adafruit_ILI9341 and Adafruit_GFX libraries APIS are based on.
+Note: this library like the ILI9341_t3 library which it is derived from no longer  require any of the Adafruit libraries, such as their Adafruit_ILI9341 and Adafruit_GFX libraries APIS are based on, but...

 Adafruit library info
 =======================

-But as this code is based of of their work, their original information is included below:
+...as this code is based of of their work, their original information is included below:

 ------------------------------------------